tim0306/activityrecognition/README.md

 # activityrecognition
-Collection of software created during my PhD on activity recognition
+Collection of software and datasets created during my PhD on activity recognition